cybertec-postgresql/pgwatch/docs/metric_definitions.md

 ## Built-in metrics and presets

-There's a good set of pre-defined metrics & metric configs provided by the pgwatch3 project to cover all typical needs, but when monitoring hundreds of hosts you'd typically want to develop some custom *Preset Configs* or at least adjust the metric fetching intervals according to your monitoring goals.
+There's a good set of pre-defined metrics & metric configs provided by the pgwatch project to cover all typical needs, but when monitoring hundreds of hosts you'd typically want to develop some custom *Preset Configs* or at least adjust the metric fetching intervals according to your monitoring goals.